 Generic earnings-related schemes are of four different types governed by different rules of benefit calculation.
-DB schemes specify a nominal accrual rate, expressed as a percentage of individual pensionable earnings, at which benefit entitlements build up for each year of coverage.
+DB schemes typically specify a nominal accrual rate, expressed as a percentage of individual pensionable earnings, at which benefit entitlements build up for each year of coverage.
 The higher the contribution rate the higher the accrual rate that can be sustained by contributions.
 In points schemes, the pension benefit is equal to the number of points accumulated during the career multiplied by the point value.
-FDC (NDC) schemes apply an annuity divisor to turn (notional) accumulated capital in the individual account at retirement age into a monthly pension benefit.
-Table 4.3 presents future parameters and rules for benefit calculation that will apply to people who enter the labour market in 2018, according to the latest legislation.
+FDC schemes apply an annuity divisor to turn accumulated capital in the individual account at retirement age into a monthly pension benefit.
+NDC schemes also do that to notional accumulated capital.
+Table 3.4 presents future parameters and rules for benefit calculation that will apply to people who enter the labour market in 2020, according to the latest legislation.

-Nominal accrual rates of at least 2% apply in Portugal, Spain and Turkey.
+Nominal accrual rates of at least 2% apply in Colombia, Portugal, Spain and Turkey.
 Japan and Korea credit the lowest rates of about 0.5%.
 In half of DB schemes the accrual rate is constant.
-In the Czech Republic, Portugal, the public scheme in Switzerland and the United States, entitlements vary with the earnings level, granting higher accrual rates to lower earners.
+In the Czech Republic, Portugal, for the public scheme in Switzerland and the United States, entitlements vary with earnings levels, granting higher accrual rates to lower earners.
 Accrual rates increase with a longer contribution history in Greece and Luxembourg while in Hungary, Slovenia and Spain accruals are higher for the first years of coverage.
-Moreover, in Slovenia, women receive a higher rate than men and in the Swiss occupational plan accrual rates increase with age as contribution rates do.
+Moreover, in the Swiss occupational plan accrual rates increase with age as contribution rates do.
 In some countries, total accrual rates are limited by a ceiling or by a maximum number of years that generate accruals.

 Earnings measures used to calculate benefits differ by country.
 The vast majority of OECD countries uses entire career earnings, with Portugal and the United States coming close by using the best 40 and 35 years, respectively.
-Only the main scheme in France and public pensions in Slovenia and Spain will be based on a comparatively small fraction of career earnings; the best 25, best 24 and final 25 years of earnings, respectively.
+Only the main scheme in France and public pensions in Colombia, Costa Rica, Slovenia and Spain will be based on a comparatively small fraction of career earnings; the best 25, final 10, final 20, best 24 and final 25 years of earnings, respectively.

 All schemes apply a valorisation rate to past earnings to take account of changes in "living standards" between the time pension rights accrued and the time they are claimed.
 The most commonly used rate is the growth of average earnings.
-Belgium, the main scheme in France, occupational DB schemes in the Netherlands and the system in Spain only revalue earnings with price inflation, thereby leading to a negative impact of real-wage growth on replacement rates and making the finances of the system (more) sensitive to real-wage growth (OECD, 2019[2]).
+Belgium, Colombia, Costa Rica, the main scheme in France, occupational DB schemes in the Netherlands and the system in Spain only revalue earnings with price inflation, thereby leading to a negative impact of real-wage growth on replacement rates and making the finances of the system (more) sensitive to realwage growth (OECD, 2019[1]).
 Also Finland, Portugal and the United States revalue earlier years' earnings with a mix of price and wage inflation, and in Estonia and Turkey it is a mix of prices and, respectively, wage bill and GDP growth.

 The interest rate applied to paid contributions in DC plans is the counterpart to valorisation rates in DB and points schemes.
 It is based on financial market returns in FDC schemes and on notional interest rates in NDC schemes.
 The latter are equal to the rate of GDP growth in Italy, wage bill growth in Latvia and a mix of the two in Poland.
 Norway and Sweden apply earnings growth.
 On top, Sweden redistributes accrued entitlements of deceased contributors to all other contributors in the system.
-One key parameter for DC plans is the contribution rate paid into individual accounts).
+One key parameter for DC plans is the contribution rate paid into individual accounts.